Terrance/SkPy/README.md

 ## Here be dragons

-This code is currently very rough around the edges, and is liable to fall apart if the upstream API changes.
+This code is liable to fall apart if any part of the upstream API changes.
+You have been warned.

 ## Requirements